 Besides, Uncle Paul and Ferrara's mom (his sister) were at the West Hollywood playground behind Immortal's old offices, supervising what seemed a relatively harmless hour-long shoot.
 "My sister and I were there the entire time," pledges the music exec, "watching Justine just swinging as Stickler told her, 'Look scared!'"

-No one seems to remember exactly who came up with the concept, but there's no doubt that Stickler and his crew took the idea as far as they could.
+Korn guitarist James "Munky" Shaffer originated the concept, which he, singer Jonathan Davis and drummer David Silveria joked about in a 1995 video interview ("You know, that her dad playing the horseshoes," Davis kidded of the shadowy figure), and Stickler and his crew took the idea as far as they could.
 As Pontius puts it, "they fucked with the picture" to give the cover its now-legendary eeriness.

 "We positioned the Korn logo so the girl's shadow looks like she's hanging [from it]," Stickler explains.
 "Also, we desaturated the colors to give the picture an old-time, faded feel."
 Remarkably, the scary claw-like hands in the photo were achieved without props.
 Ariola simply moved his fingers, "trying to make creepy shapes in the shadows," says Stickler.
 "It was late in the day, so the shadows were getting long."